Abdullahkidwai/Abdullahkidwai/README.md

 - 👋 Hi, I’m @Abdullahkidwai
-- 👀 I’m interested in aviation & IT
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python & R Programming
+- 🌱 I’m currently learning Advanced Python & Power BI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...